rhythmcache/Video-to-BootAnimation-Creator-Script/README.md

 ## Features
 - Convert `YouTube` videos or `local` video files into boot animations.
-- can scale video to the desired resolution and fps
+- can scale bootanimations to the desired resolution and fps

 ## Requirements
 - **FFmpeg**: Used for extracting frames from the video.